VidiHawk/dao-de-jing/README.md

 ### Bugs

 - Audio sometimes replays twice the same track.
+This is not happening on all browsers/devices.
-How to reproduce on iPhone 13:
+- How to reproduce on iPhone 13:
 - https://live.browserstack.com/dashboard#os=iOS&os_version=14.0&device_browser=safari&zoom_to_fit=true&full_screen=true&url=http%3A%2F%2Flocalhost%3A3000%2F&speed=1
 - click on the play button and wait until the end of the track
 - the same track plays again instead of the second track